-But obviously, any kind of violent crimes, if you were a maybe heavy distributor of drugs in some way, sexual misconduct, those are types of things that are hard to rehabilitate from, or at least in the eyes of the board.
-And so, having those in your past can be a bar to getting a license ever.
-When I talk to nurses that are always concerned about DUIs, marijuana possessions, theft, domestic violence, disorderly conduct, and maybe an assault charge, it may not feel like it, but these are relatively low-level crimes.
-And so just because you’ve had some of those in your past, generally will not disqualify you from getting a license in the future.
-Now, obviously, if you’ve had 20 assault charges, probably not going to happen for you, but if it’s a handful of things from 20 years ago, it’s not going to hinder you from getting your nursing license.
+It may not feel like it when I talk to nurses who are always concerned about DUIs, marijuana possessions, theft, domestic violence, disorderly conduct, and an assault charge, but these are relatively low-level crimes.
+Because you’ve had those in your past, they generally will not disqualify you from getting a license in the future.
+Now, if you’ve had 20 assault charges, it’s probably not going to happen for you.
+Still, if it’s a handful of things from 20 years ago, it will not hinder you from getting your nursing license.

 Nursing Background Check, Criminal Records, and State License

 The first things are heinous crimes, and two, high adverse publicity events.
 Boards of nursing are very concerned about the public image of nurses.
 And suppose there’s been a past incident with an applicant that negatively impacts the nursing profession.
 In that case, that board will be much less likely to issue the license.
 Most of those end up being criminals.
 Still, it would help if you considered that these are political agencies and the politics of issuing permits to people gives the eye.
 Either dangerous or incompetent is not something most boards are willing to do.